How Much Does Driveway Resurfacing Cost in 2025?

 Asphalt resurfacing costs can represent a major home improvement expense, but careful planning and strategic approaches can help you better manage how much you pay:

-• Ask for detailed estimates from at least three reputable contractors to compare pricing and services.
+• Gather detailed estimates from at least three reputable contractors so you can compare apples to apples.

 • Explore spot repair options instead of a full resurface if only portions of your driveway are damaged.